Department of Veterans Affairs Medical Center Substance Abuse Treatment Program

 Department of Veterans Affairs Medical Center Substance Abuse Treatment Program - Beckley, WV

 Department Of Veterans Affairs Medical Center Substance Abuse Treatment Program is a detox and addiction treatment facility located at 200 Veterans Avenue in the 25801 zip code of Beckley, WV.
-As a detox center, it offers benzodiazepines detox and alcohol detox.
+As a detox center, it offers alcohol detox and benzodiazepines detox.
 The treatment program at Department Of Veterans Affairs Medical Center Substance Abuse Treatment Program includes general outpatient treatment, outpatient methadone/suboxone treatment and regular outpatient treatment.
 Department Of Veterans Affairs Medical Center Substance Abuse Treatment Program offers treatment to veterans.
 It accepts women and men into their treatment and detox program.

 Address: 200 Veterans Avenue, Beckley, WV 25801